mosaic-design-system/docs/src/forms/input.md

 tabs:
   - title: Usage
     body: >-
-      ## What is a Text input?
+      ## What is an Input?

-      A **Text input** enables users to input data as part of collecting information in a form.
+      An **Input** enables users to input data as part of collecting information in a form.

       - - -